Overall System Status:

 To do a clean uninstall of OpenAFS client, use the uninstall program that comes bundled with the installer.

 You now have access to AFS space, but you do not have permission to see your own personal files yet.
-You should authenticate to AFS by clicking the padlock icon in the top of screen toolbar, and giving it your AFS username and password when prompted.
+You need to authenticate to AFS by clicking the padlock iconin the top toolbar, and giving it your AFS username and password when prompted.
 When you are authenticated, the padlock will have no red 'X'.
 You will now have full access to your files in AFS through the finder or the command line.
-However, you may not see your own name as the apparent owner of the files, but this usually does not matter.
 You now have an AFS token (limited lifetime Kerberos ticket with AFS access privileges).
-You may also run the klog tool in a Terminal window.
+You also have access to any other parts of AFS which your account has been given permission to see (e.g. research group shared space).
+Your token is good for 25 hours.
+After that time, the padlock tool will get a red 'X' and you will revert to an unauthenticated user on AFS.
+The token can be renewed at any time, and longer lifetimes can be arranged.

 You can change your AFS password with the kpasswd.afs utility in a Terminal window